woss/fork-polkadot-js-api/substrate/storage.md

 - **interface**: `api.query.babe.initialized`
 - **summary**:   Temporary value (cleared at block finalization) which is `Some` if per-block initialization has already been called for current block.

+### lateness(): `BlockNumber`
+- **interface**: `api.query.babe.lateness`
+- **summary**:   How late the current block is compared to its parent.

+  This entry is populated as part of block execution and is cleaned up on block finalization.
+Querying this storage entry outside of block execution context should always yield zero.

 ### nextRandomness(): `Randomness`
 - **interface**: `api.query.babe.nextRandomness`
 - **summary**:   Next epoch randomness.